yale-nlp/fine-grained-lt/README.md

 # simplification-project

-Welcome to the medical text simplification project repository!
+Welcome to the Simplification Projects repository!

-We aim to explore ways to train language models to simplify reports to make them more accessible to laypeople.
+We aim to explore ways to use various training strategies to improve aspects of summarization and simplification.
-This repository contains the experiments presented in <a href=https://aclanthology.org/2023.findings-emnlp.322/>EMNLP 2023 Findings</a>.

-Check out the demo through this <a href="https://huggingface.co/spaces/ljyflores/simplification-model-app">Streamlit app</a>!
+## TLDRs
+* We use unlikelihood learning and a modified decoding strategy to improve the simplicity/readability of models' outputs (<a href="https://aclanthology.org/2023.findings-emnlp.322">EMNLP 2023 Findings</a>).
+Check out a demo on <a href="https://huggingface.co/spaces/ljyflores/simplification-model-app">Streamlit</a>!
+* We use variants of loss truncation to remove noisy examples from training, which reduces entity-level hallucination in model's outputs (<a href="https://openreview.net/forum?id=QFGsa3f-plp">EACL 2024</a>)

 ## Set-up
 To get started, clone this repository and set up a `simplification` environment as follows:
 ```